Isabella Plains

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 116 trips per day across all routes, equating to approximately 32 weekly trips per individual stop.
+Across all routes, there are an average of 116 trips per day, which equates to about 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport